oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

 In this lab, you will:

 - (For your tenancy only): Grant the SQL Firewall role on your target database
-- Enable SQL Firewall in Data Safe
+- Enable SQL Firewall for your target database
-- Create a SQL collection for APP_USER
+- Capture legitimate SQL activity for APP_USER
+- Create an allow-list of authorized SQL statements
-- Deploy the SQL Firewall policy for APP_USER
+- Deploy and enforce a SQL Firewall policy
+- Test authorized and unauthorized SQL statements
-- Test the SQL Firewall policy
+- Investigate SQL Firewall violations
-- Add a SQL statement from the violation log to the allow-list
+- Add an approved SQL statement to the allow-list

 ### Prerequisites